 🍲 Taste Your Soup – I’d never serve a guest soup that I hadn’t sampled first.
 But I constantly gave my students questions that I hadn’t even proofread 😓.
 So, the simplest way to ask better questions is to try answering your own questions.
 Don’t give students rough drafts.
 More on that here.

 🧠 Focus on Brains, Not Hands – “Create a 3D, virtual reality, animated model of the planets in order” is at the same level of thinking as “Write a list of the planets in order.”
-Students are just reciting already known information.
+Students are reciting already known information.
 It just looks nicer.
-We want to focus on thinking, not the final product.
+We want to focus on thinking, not the product.

 🪜 Write Scaffolded Sequences – Never ask one question and jump away to another topic.
 Ask sequences of questions.
-The first questions in a sequence should be simple.
-They’ll build momentum.
-We ease students towards the higher-level questions.
-So, a great lesson won’t target just one level of Bloom’s.
-It will climb several levels.Read more about asking sequences.
+The first question in a sequence is simple.
+Then, we ease students towards higher-level thinking.
+A great lesson won’t target just one level of Bloom’s.
+It will climb several levels.
+Read more about sequences.

 🔪 Sharpen Those Questions! – Get specific.
 Get weirdly specific.
-Specific questions make people think.
+Specific questions make people stop and think.
 Imagine answering “What is a great movie that you just don’t like?” compared to “What’s your favorite movie?”
 Read more about getting specific.

 ✅ Checkpoints.
 Wait.
 How do you handle all of these tasks and questions?
 In my class, I’d give just one task at a time.
 Then students would bring me what they came up with.
 I’d either check it off and give them the next task, or I’d say, “Hmm, I think you could do better,” and hand it back.
 This way, I’m ensuring quality all the way up, I’m taking care of grading as I go (very few things need an actual grade), and I’m interacting with all of my students.